-E-Permits are available to be submitted online by a California Licensed Contractor.
-E-Permits include projects that are normally quicker to repair or install.
+Express Permits are available to be submitted online by a California Licensed Contractor.
+Express Permits include projects that are normally quicker to repair or install.
 For example: water heater replacement, air conditioning or heating unit replacement, drain repair, lighting, electrical panel replacement, etc.

 Answers to some of the most frequently asked questions about the construction permit process.